Casement window: Overview

 The hinging of casement windows is referred to using the following abbreviations: FCL refers to a left-handed window, where the hinges are located on the left and the locking mechanism is on the right.
 FCR is a right-handed window with the hinges on the right and the locking mechanism on the left.
 These definitions apply to a window when looking at it from the exterior ("from curb" or FC).
 In some countries architectural diagrams of casement windows show a dashed triangle with the hinged side identified by the point of the triangle (e.g. USA), while in others they point to the lever, showing a simplified perspective of the opened window (e.g. Hungary, Germany).
-Furthermore in some countries (e.g. Hungary, Germany) diagrams also make distinction between windows opening inwards (dashed line) or outwards (solid line).
+Furthermore, in some countries (e.g. Hungary, Germany) diagrams also make distinction between windows opening inwards (dashed line) or outwards (solid line).
 FCL windows feature a triangle pointing to the left; FCR windows have a triangle pointing to the right.
-Casement windows design also allow for ease of cleaning energy efficiency.